Who is eligible to participate in recruitment?

 - Joint-degree students who complete an internship in another program.

-- Students who have worked on a full-time, professional basis for a minimum of four years, prior to enrollment at SIPA, in a field relevant to their concentration and career goals.
+- Students who have worked on a full-time, professional basis (internships not included) for a minimum of four years, prior to enrollment at SIPA, in a field relevant to their concentration and career goals.

 To request a waiver, complete the Internship Waiver Form available online under Forms or pick up a hard copy in Room 420.
 Submit the form and required supporting documents (specified in the waiver form) to OCS.